pranavMekkoth1/Lab1-tutorial/index.md

     **Instructions:**
     1. If you have a Windows computer install Open SSh ([link](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse)).
 Then, look up your course specific accound: [ucsd accounts website](https://sdacs.ucsd.edu/~icc/index.php).
     2. Open a new Terminal in VScode.
-    3. Type: " ssh [your course specific account]" in the terminal window.
-When a message asks "Are you sure you want to continue connecting?" enter yes.
+    3. Type: `ssh [your course specific account]` in the terminal window.
+When a message asks "Are you sure you want to continue connecting?" enter `yes`.
 You will then be prompted to enter your password (no text will show up while typing password).

     At this point, you are connected to the CSE 15L server.